The X1 computer was conceived in 1958 at the Mathematical Centre

 The X8 at the Mathematical Centre has been in service until 1972, when it was replaced by the Control Data Cyber 6500 mainframe of the SARA academic computer centre in Amsterdam.
 Another X8 was located at the Institute for Nuclear Physics (IKO) in Amsterdam, where it was used with the BOL project.

-Only a few pieces of Electrologica hardware are in our collection.
+Only a few pieces of Electrologica-related hardware are in our collection, among which the Friden Flexowriter, used as a terminal for the X1 and X8.
 We have, though, a fair amount of documentation and other printed documents.